Virgin Territory: Production

 The film was co-produced by Italian producer Dino De Laurentiis and his wife, along with Nigel Green's Entertainment Film Distributors and Tarak Ben Ammar's Paris-based La Quinta.
 It was written and directed by Brit David Leland.
 De Laurentiis returned to Italy to film it.
 The largely British cast includes Mischa Barton and Hayden Christensen, along with Tim Roth playing the villain, "young actresses" Kate Groombridge and Rosalind Halstead, and British comedian Nigel Planer in a cameo as a nitwit named Uncle Bruno.
 The film was reportedly budgeted at $38 million.

 It was produced under the working titles The Decameron, The Decameron: Angels and Virgins, Chasing Temptation, and Guilty Pleasures, before being released under the title Virgin Territory.

 Release

 The film was released in France on December 12, 2007, under the title Medieval Pie: Territoires Vierges.
-RAI Cinema acquired theatrical and television rights for Italy.
+Rai Cinema acquired theatrical and television rights for Italy.
 It was released directly-to-DVD in the United States on August 26, 2008.
+The film's Italian title was Decameron Pie.